JonasPardon/laravel-event-visualizer/README.md

 ### Auto discovery

-Auto discovery of events and jobs is still very much a work in progress.
+Auto discovery of events and jobs might still fail.
+If you're using this and encounter errors, please open an issue.

 If you want to enable auto discovery, enable `auto_discover_jobs_and_events` in your config.
 This will currently disable manual discovery.
 If this gives you any problems, you should opt for manual discovery.